Pinetree-Lee/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Hansol
 email: "hansollee1783@gmail.com"
 ---
-I﻿ am a Mechanical Engineering graduate student in **KAIST**.
-My research focuses on heat transfer, phase change phenomena, and their variety of applications such as thermal management of electronics or sustainable energy.
-R﻿ecently, I have been conducting research on a embedded cooling device for high flux dissipating electronics.
+I﻿ am a researcher in the **department of mechanical engineering in KAIST**.
+Currently, my research focuses on thermal management of electronics including power/RF devices based on the wide-band gap semiconductors and 3D ICs.
+I have been conducting research on an embedded liquid cooling device, which is manifold microchannels (MMC), for high-heat flux dissipating electronics (2022-Present).
+I'm also interested in thermal-electrical transport in semiconductors and thermal-aware advanced packaging technology.

-Besides my research, I enjoy sharing my projects, theories and writing essays about miscellnaeous topics.
+Besides my research, I enjoy playing tennis, reading books, and writing essays about miscellnaeous topics.
+I also love doing some side projects not related to my major like building my website as you are seeing now.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.